davidmcbee/Pewlett-Hackard-Analysis/README.md

 All the benefits of a mentorship program, stated earlier, sill hold but, at 47 to 1 a large recruiting effort will still be needed

+The SQL generated for each of these three options is available here (https://github.com/davidmcbee/Pewlett-Hackard-Analysis/tree/master/PewLett-Hakard-Analysis/Queries)